MystenLabs/sui/sdk/wallet-adapter/packages/wallet-standard/README.md

 ### Registering in the window

 Once you have a compatible interface for your wallet, you can register it in the window under the `window.navigator.wallets` interface.
-This is an array-like interface where all wallets self-register by pushing their wallet into.
+Wallets self-register by pushing their standard wallet interface to this array-like interface.

 ```typescript
 // This makes TypeScript aware of the `window.navigator.wallets` interface.